benoitlahoz/assembler-ui/content/components/geography/leaflet-map.md

 export { default as LeafletControlItem } from "./LeafletControlItem.vue";
 export { default as LeafletFeaturesEditor } from "./LeafletFeaturesEditor.vue";
 export { default as LeafletFeaturesSelector } from "./LeafletFeaturesSelector.vue";
+export { default as LeafletVirtualize } from "./LeafletVirtualize.vue";
+export { default as LeafletVirtualizeQuadtree } from "./LeafletVirtualizeQuadtree.vue";
 export { default as LeafletBoundingBox } from "./LeafletBoundingBox.vue";
 export { default as LeafletBoundingBoxRectangle } from "./LeafletBoundingBoxRectangle.vue";
 export { default as LeafletFeatureHandle } from "./LeafletFeatureHandle.vue";